Jochyoua/AutoRoot/README.md

 AutoRoot is incredibly easy to configure.
 You can adjust drop chances, wind strengths, and allowed dirt types for every single plant on your server.

+## 🌿 Test Server — server.J5568.dev

+A lightweight environment for plugin testing and world‑growth simulation.
+Players are randomly teleported on every join to ensure fresh terrain and unbiased testing conditions.

 > [!IMPORTANT]
 > Click the dropdown below to see the complete, fully-commented default configuration file!